 Examples of political correctness being parodied

-Audi used this in their Green Police Ads.
+- Audi used this in their Green Police Ads.
 Essentially the gestapo in smart cars.
 Predictably, many anti-environmentalists were offended and claimed that the ad had Unfortunate Implications, apparently not realizing that it was just a gag.

 Anime and Manga